 You choose a cover amount to suit you, and pay ongoing premium payments, usually fortnightly or monthly.
 In the event of a claim, your beneficiary will receive your cover amount.

 Can I buy funeral insurance for my parents?

-Yes - As long as your parents are Australian residents under the age of 79 you’re eligible to apply for Seniors Funeral Insurance.
+Yes, as long as your parents are Australian residents aged 40 to 79 you’re eligible to apply for Seniors Funeral Insurance.